BrettHallen/Tomy_Pyuuta/PYUTA-Multi-Cartridge/README.md

 ### Writing to ROM
 Write the ROM images to each 27512 starting at the following addresses:
 - 0000h
 - 8000h

 ### ROM Image Selection
-DIP switch position 1 selects the bank: 0000h / 8000h
+- DIP switch position 1 selects the bank: 0000h / 8000h
-DIP switch positions 2 and 3 select which ROM chip (U1–U4) is active.
+- DIP switch positions 2 and 3 select which ROM chip (U1–U4) is active.

-Up to **8 different ROM images** can be selected.
+Up to **eight different ROM images** can be selected.

 ## Acknowledgements
 Thank you very much to Inufutoさま for releasing so many wonderful games.
 Thank you to Enriさま for publishing detailed technical information about the ぴゅう太.